Faryalaurooj/Weapon_Detection_YOLOv8/README.md

-# Weapon and Knievs Detection System
+# Weapon and Knives Detection System

 This repository contains the source code and resources related to the academic weapon detection project, developed as part of research in the area of ​​computer security.